LukasFehring/LLMs-for-BO-data-generation/README.md

 # LLMs for BO - Data Generation

 This repository contains the data generation process for [LLMs for BO](https://github.com/automl-private/LLMs-for-BO).
 The code is heavily based on the forked repository [Symbolic Explanations for Hyperparameter Optimization](https://github.com/automl/symbolic-explanations/).
 The main modifications are the additions of acquisition functions and transformation to be run with hydra and schedule slurm jobs with [hydra submitit](https://hydra.cc/docs/plugins/submitit_launcher/).
+Additionally before for every sampled configuration (after the initial samles), (20) datapoints from the searchspace and theri values in the acquisition function is sampled.

 ## Installation